This Day in History: June 20

 - 1921: U.S. Rep. Alice Mary Robertson, R-Okla., becomes the first woman to preside over a session of the House of Representatives.

+- 1943: Race-related rioting erupts in Detroit; federal troops would be sent in two days later to quell the violence that resulted in more than 30 deaths.

 - 1967: Muhammad Ali is convicted in Houston of violating Selective Service laws by refusing to be drafted and is sentenced to five years in prison.
-(Ali's conviction was ultimately overturned by the U.S. Supreme Court).
+(Ali's conviction ultimately would be overturned by the U.S. Supreme Court).

 - 1977: The Trans-Alaska oil pipeline is opened.